thegatesdev/AmmoControl/MODRINTH.md

 ## Examples

+For these options to work, remember to give the right permissions, or to disable `require_permission` in the config.

 ### Infinity for Crossbows

 The below example enables a similar effect to the 'infinity' enchantment, for all crossbows when shooting arrows.